irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 Build 1 - Meta Slave https://pd2builder.netlify.app/?s=0R0H00xk1400380-6305g000100&p=i&a=3&t=c&d=53
 Gilza's revision of classic stoic izhma build.
 But you can run other guns than izhma now.
 You can replace "Die Hard" for "Up You Go" skill if you want to conserve your first aid kit usage after being revived, at the cost of slighlty lowered total health.
 Weapons to use:
 155 primary shotgun and a 325 secondary shotgun.
 Use flechette on the secondary shotgun to deal with snipers.
-Use tazer or a 35 damage class melee.
 Secondary deployable can be switched out to anything current heist/lobby requires most.
 Use either tazer or a poison melee weapon for utility, or run weapon butt for highest concealment bonus.
 Keep total detection <25.

 # Tag Team (2/5):